-Brian Moller, LLB, is a corporate partner in the Brisbane-based law firm Hopgood Ganim.
-He was admitted as a solicitor in 1981 and admitted as a partner in 1983.
-He is the non-executive chairman of the board and has more than 20 years' experience in the corporate area with a strong background in capital raisings, mergers and acquisitions.
-He holds a LLB (Hons) from the University of Queensland and is a member of the Australian Mining & Petroleum Law Association.
-Brian acts for many publicly listed resource and industrial companies and brings a wealth of experience and expertise to the board, particularly in corporate regulatory and governance areas.
-He is also a director of D'Aguilar Gold Ltd, an ASX listed company.
+Brian Moller LLB is a corporate partner in the Brisbane based law firm Hopgood Ganim.
+He was admitted as a solicitor in 1981 and was admitted partner in 1983.
+He is the non-executive Chairman of the Board and has over 20 years experience in the corporate area with a strong background in capital raisings, mergers and acquisitions.
+He holds a LLB (Hons) from the University of Queensland and is a member of the Australian Mining and Petroleum Law Association.
+Brian acts for many public listed resource and industrial companies and brings a wealth of experience and expertise to the board particularly in corporate regulatory and governance areas.
+He is also a director of D'Aguilar Gold Limited an ASX listed company.